sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

-Pressing *OK* will open the image below.
+Pressing *Ok* will open the image below.